sowcow/blog/content/posts/the-shining.md

 because he was running smuggling operation.
 Rangers were also involved in it.

+Another one is that Hallorann is a spirit of "Uncle Ben's" burried under the hotel.

 # Update #2: Fast-Forward to Conclusion

 There is Black Square "painting".
 The movie is the same: it lacks core but has a bunch of stimulants and abstractions instead.